Skip to Content

 The Lesser Spotted Eagle (Clanga pomarina) is a medium-sized raptor distinguished by its small head and bill.
 One of its defining characteristics is the plumage: adults exhibit a pronounced two-tone pattern with dark flight feathers sharply contrasting against a paler body.
 This species differs considerably from its relative, the Greater Spotted Eagle, in size and paleness.

-Juveniles notably differ from adults, presenting bold white bars on the back and wings, with lighter coloring on the uppertail.
+Juveniles notably differ from adults, presenting bold white bars on the back and wings and lighter coloring on the upper tail.
 The species inhabits a variety of landscapes across Europe and Asia, preferring forested regions near water sources.
 Conservation efforts are pivotal, as habitat loss threatens their populations.

 Indian Spotted Eagle